Thorwig/Speaker-Recognition-AI/README.md

 # Speaker-Recognition-AI
-A text-independent Speaker Recognition solution.
+## A text-independent Speaker Recognition solution

 If you want to run the solution :
 - Clone the project